tarwn/lessthandot-hugo/blogs/content/posts/2010-04-07-detecting-property-changes-in-an-observa.md

 ### Everything is better with LINQ

 One of the great things about observable collections is that you can pass them around like candy, make a change to it from any number of locations, and it will update all of the controls bound to it.
-Mix in a little LINQ and you&#8217;ve got some awesome functionality with very little code.
+Mix in a little LINQ and you've got some awesome functionality with very little code.

-### What Do You Mean CollectionChanged Doesn&#8217;t Fire?
+### What Do You Mean CollectionChanged Doesn't Fire?

 One of the things I needed to do though, was to detect when the user selected an item from the collection.
 When the IsChecked flag was flipped, I needed to go to the server to get any child items.
 But the Observable Collection does not expose property changed events, which started me down this path.

 ### The User Interface

 For this demo app, the UI is pretty simple.
 I just have two list boxes.
 Each list box has a DataTemplate with a CheckBox in it.
-The CheckBox has its Content bound to the &#8220;Text&#8221; member and IsChecked is bound to a like named member.
+The CheckBox has its Content bound to the “Text” member and IsChecked is bound to a like named member.
 The IsChecked property is also set to TwoWay mode.
 This means that when the user changes its checked state, it will update the underlying collection.

 ```XAML
 <ListBox x:Name="lst1" Grid.Column="0" >